pgxn/rfcs/text/0005-release-certification.md

 1. A root key pair is maintained by PGXN, with the private key kept offline.
 2. A release key pair is generated and signed by the private root key, with the private key kept in an online vault accessible only to PGXN Manager.
-3. The public keys for both keys are published by PGXN as a [RFC 7517 JWK Set].
+3. The public keys for both key pairs are published by PGXN as a [RFC 7517 JWK Set].
 4. PGXN Manager uses the private release key to sign releases as described above.
 The most important property in the signed payload is the list of digests.